 The structures are a combination of structural steel frames and precast concrete panels, designed to provide clear floor space within each unit, without internal columns.
 The first floor consists of structural cellular beams supporting precast concrete hollowcore units with a structural topping, which provide both sound and fire protection.
 The front elevations are predominantly glazed supported on structural steel framing.

-The first of three proposed buildings has been completed.
+One of the three proposed buildings has been completed.
 This particular building is the largest of the three, providing more than 2900 square metres of floor space.
-The building has been subdivided into 15 individual units suitable for office or retail use, which will provide employment and amenities for residents of Silverstream.
+The building has been subdivided into 15 individual units suitable for office or retail use, which provides employment and amenities for residents of Silverstream